drakearch/kaggle-courses/README.md

 Extract insights from your data.

 4. [Exercise: Grouping and Sorting](pandas/04-grouping-and-sorting.ipynb)
 Scale up your level of insight.
-The more complex the dataset, the more this matters
+The more complex the dataset, the more this matters.

 5. [Exercise: Data Types and Missing Values](pandas/05-data-types-and-missing-values.ipynb)
-Deal with the most common progress-blocking problems
+Deal with the most common progress-blocking problems.

 6. [Exercise: Renaming and Combining](pandas/06-renaming-and-combining.ipynb)
 Data comes in from many sources.
-Help it all make sense together
+Help it all make sense together.

 ## Data Visualization

 1. [Hello, Seaborn](data_visualization/01-hello-seaborn.ipynb)
-Your first introduction to coding for data visualization
+Your first introduction to coding for data visualization.

 2. [Line Charts](data_visualization/02-line-charts.ipynb)
-Visualize trends over time
+Visualize trends over time.

 3. [Bar Charts and Heatmaps](data_visualization/03-bar-charts-and-heatmaps.ipynb)
-Use color or length to compare categories in a dataset
+Use color or length to compare categories in a dataset.

 4. [Scatter Plots](data_visualization/04-scatter-plots.ipynb)
-Leverage the coordinate plane to explore relationships between variables
+Leverage the coordinate plane to explore relationships between variables.

 5. [Distributions](data_visualization/05-distributions.ipynb)
-Create histograms and density plots
+Create histograms and density plots.

 6. [Choosing Plot Types and Custom Styles](data_visualization/06-choosing-plot-types-and-custom-styles.ipynb)
-Customize your charts and make them look snazzy
+Customize your charts and make them look snazzy.

 7. [Final Project](data_visualization/07-final-project.ipynb)
-Practice for real-world application
+Practice for real-world application.

 ## Feature Engineering